zevero/danfoss-solar/README.md

 ## Where is it testes?

 It runs on a Raspberry Pi B and uses Data from a Danfoss TLX Pro + 15K

+## Tips

+Place your data (from the data-samples) folder into the data folder.
+Maybe you have to adjust prefix or path in model/danfoss.js.